Renlong-WANG/Renlong-WANG.github.io/index.md

 <br>
 Here is **Renlong Wang (王人龙)**.

-I am currently pursuing a master's degree in Industrial Engineering at the University of Chinese Academy of Sciences (UCAS), with an expected graduation date of June 2026.
-I received my B.S. in Civil Engineering from the Nanjing Tech University (NJTECH) in 2023.
-My current research focuses on developing new methods span the **preference robust optimization**, **distributionally robust optimization**, and **multi-attribute group decision-making**, which are associated with utility preference ambiguity of decision-maker.
+I am currently pursuing a master's degree in Industrial Engineering at the University of Chinese Academy of Sciences (UCAS), advised by Prof. Mingang Gao, with an expected graduation date of June 2026.
+Before that, I received my B.S. in Civil Engineering from the Nanjing Tech University (NJTECH) in 2023, advised by Prof. Lingzhi Li.
+I am also fortunate to collaborate with Prof. Yifan Hu from RU, Prof. Endong Wang from SUNY-ESF, and Prof. Xueyan Shao from UCAS.
+My current research focuses on developing new methods for modeling, evaluation, and optimization of complex systems under uncertainty in operational parameters and preferences, based on operations research, network analysis, and system simulation techniques, with application to operational decision-making and infrastructure resilience.

+My current research focuses on developing new methods for  span the **preference robust optimization**, **distributionally robust optimization**, and **multi-attribute group decision-making**, which are associated with utility preference ambiguity of decision-maker.
 <br>

 **<font color='red'>[Highlight]</font> I am looking for PhD position in Industrial Engineering & Operations Research (IEOR) or Construction Engineering Management (CEM) to start in 2026 Fall.
 Contact me if you have any leads!**